Old Swedes Church

 Old Swedes has thus enjoyed its status as an officially recognized historical treasure of Delaware and the nation for over 50 years.
 Today, it is also included as part of First State National Historical Park.

 Under the Provisions of the Historic Sites Act of 1935, This Site Possesses Exceptional Value in Commemorating and Illustrating the History of the United States of America

 Conrad Wirth, Director, National Park Service

-As one of the oldest church buildings in the United States, Old Swedes can be counted among an elite group of American historic sites.
+As one of the oldest church buildings in the United States, Old Swedes can be counted among an elite group of American historical sites.
 Yet, as a representation of the New Sweden colony and its hearty founders, Old Swedes stands alone.
-In a nation built on the stories of millions of pioneers and immigrants who crossed oceans to change their own lives and the course of history, Old Swedes is a corner of that nation which directly reflects that history and does so for a group whose important efforts are often overlooked when the nation's story is told.
+In a nation built on the stories of millions of pioneers and immigrants who crossed oceans to change their own lives and the course of history, Old Swedes is a corner of that nation that directly reflects that history and does so for a group whose significant efforts are often overlooked when the nation's story is told.
 Furthermore, its status as an early National Historic Landmark and the success of its preservation is a testament to the heartiness of the program itself.

 For Further Information